 About Caravan Tours

 Each year we escort guests from all over the world to destinations in the United States, Central America, and Canada.
-We welcome you to join us on our tour of eastern Canada to see the Maritime Provinces of New Brunswick, Nova Scotia, and Prince Edward Island.
+We welcome you to join us on our tour of east coast Canada to see the Maritime Provinces of New Brunswick, Nova Scotia, and Prince Edward Island.

 Why Travel with Caravan?